 In 2007, Jacki started this site, wrote a bit for AMERICAblog, and decided it was time to fight for something she strongly believed in.
 In June 2008, she became the National Communications Director for Health Care for America Now – the nation’s largest health care reform campaign.
 In that capacity, Jacki spearheaded communications for a coalition of more than 1100 organizations with field operations in 46 states.

 After health reform passed in March 2010, Jacki moved to Miami – her hometown – and set up shop as a consultant, specializing in all aspects of communications, including social media best practices and optimization, press relations, strategic messaging and branding, advertising, writing, editing, and presentation training.
 She also served as the Director of Digital Strategy for Fitzgibbon Media.

 Al Gore’s Current TV brought Jacki back to broadcast media in March 2012.
 She produced and delivered live political news updates for The Bill Press Show and Talking Liberally with Stephanie Miller weekday mornings from 6am to 1pm ET and also contributed to political coverage elsewhere on the network.
 Al Jazeera bought Current in January 2013 and replaced it with Al Jazeera America programming mid-August.

-Jacki currently lives in Los Angeles where she continues to contribute weekly to The Stephanie Miller Show, still syndicated nationwide, heard on SiriusXM, and watched on Free Speech TV.
+Jacki currently lives in Los Angeles where she works as a Communications Strategist and contributes on-air weekly to Tell me Everything with John Fugelsang on SiriusXM Insight and The Stephanie Miller Show, still syndicated nationwide, heard on SiriusXM Progress, and watched on Free Speech TV.
 She’s active online, working to demystify the Affordable Care Act, debunk reform-related rumors and misinformation, and keep a close, watchful eye on the health insurance industry.